erxiong0/llm_app/README.md

 # LLM Service
-I try to make LLM as a private assistant and now it is just a copy version with preference like [GPT](https://chatgpt.com/c/67d8be48-0b60-8006-9432-453727585cef), [Deepseek](https://chat.deepseek.com/) and so on.
+I try to make LLM as a private assistant and now it is just a copy version with preference like [GPT](https://chatgpt.com), [Deepseek](https://chat.deepseek.com/) and so on.

-I have realize some functions:
+I have realized some functions:

   - *Historical Record* The left panel stores the user's historical questions.
 When a user clicks on a question, the right panel automatically jumps to the corresponding answer.
 Additionally, refreshing the webpage will not clear the historical records.